 The primary endpoint of this study was cardiac safety during the neoadjuvant treatment period of the study (see 2.6 Undesirable Effects).
 Key secondary endpoints at the time of primary analysis were neoadjuvant safety and pCR rate in the breast and nodes (i.e. ypT0/is ypN0).
-Other study secondary endpoints included long-term safety and clinical outcomes (iDFS, EFS and OS).
+Long-term clinical and safety outcomes will also be assessed (iDFS, EFS and OS, not yet available).

 Demographics of the patients were well balanced between the groups.
 The median age of the patients was 49 years, the majority of patients were Caucasian (83%) and all but one patient was female.
-Approximately two-thirds of patients (64.3% [n =128] in Cohort A and 61.7% [n = 124] in Cohort B) had hormone receptor-positive disease.
+Approximately two-thirds of patients (64.3% [n = 128] in Cohort A and 61.7% [n = 124] in Cohort B) had hormone receptor-positive disease.